This Pilot On A Record-Breaking Mission Just Touched Down In Dubai

-Shaesta Waiz is on a mission to become the youngest woman to complete a round-the-world flight on her own – and she’s making headway…
+Afghani Shaesta Waiz wants become the youngest woman to complete a round-the-world flight on her own – and she’s making headway…

 She embarked on her first flight more than 10 years ago, but Shaesta Waiz’s latest turn in the cockpit is more important than most.

 Th 29-year-old, who was born in a refugee camp in Afghanistan, is hoping to inspire women around the world by becoming the youngest female pilot to complete a solo round-the-world flight.

 And she’s making great progress since setting off from the US around six weeks ago.

 The keen aviator, who flew her first plane at the age of 18, is currently making her way through an 18-country itinerary that will take her an estimated three months to complete.

 Waiz took off from Florida on back on May 13, with the aim of covering five continents and more than 25,000 kilometres between then and August.

 She’s since touched down in Canada, Portugal, Spain Egypt, Bahrain and Greece, and landed in Dubai on July 6.

 The pilot arrived at Dubai International Airport, and will spend several days in the city before heading on to Mumbai, India.